Raphael-Boichot/High-def-psychrometric-chart/README.md

 The repo contains a high resolution pdf and the law res raster source files I used to digitalize it (it's a scan of an A3 reduction the original chart but I do not remind where I got it).
 The PNG file is just a low res preview, do not use it.
 The chart is meant to be printed in A3 for better reading even if A4 may be OK for students.

+Why not using a code for doing this ?
+Because a pen and paper is enough !

 ![](/Psychrometric_chart.png)